John S. Stokes III - Custom Puzzle Craft |

 Building demolished and replaced - picture by Stephanie, July 10, 2013, arrow added - the painting faced towards the left

-Major new construction here - LSU Medical Center - very unlikely the picture was saved
+Major new construction here - LSU Medical Center - very unlikely the Banksy was saved - if you know otherwise please contact me

 We drove by this site on October 20, 2019 but did not take pictures - it is now site of a huge modern medical center